 - Many recruiters, especially those hiring for entry level jobs, claim they don’t read past the first page of an application.

-How to Fit a Resume on One Page
+15 Quick Tips: How to Fit Your Resume on One Page

 It’s true, both students and professionals add more qualifications to their resumes today.
 There are more awards, self-study courses, internship projects, software skills, and extra-curricular activities available today compared to a few years back.

-Unfortunately, it’s also the sheer number of these experiences that makes it hard to minimize your resume’s length.
-Below are 15 tips that'll show you how to make your resume one page.
+Unfortunately, it’s also the sheer number of these experiences that makes it hard to cut your resume’s length.
+Below are 15 tips that'll show you how to make your resume one page:

 1. Use Smaller Margins

 Don’t be afraid to play with the margins of your resume file.
 The default margin in MS Word is one inch or 2.54 centimeters on all sides.
 If you reduce that just a tiny bit, you can squeeze in more information on your resume.

 If you’re not sure what the ideal margin size is, try adjusting all the sides to 0.5 inches while keeping the bottom at 0.65 inches.
 Continue adjusting the margin size until you find a combination that’s just right.